-“(The Citizen) did a story when he came to Ottawa – I think it made it to page A2 or A3, but it never made the front page,” remembers veteran Canadian journalist and award-winning MacLean’s Magazine writer Ken MacQueen, who was only 23 and had just started his journalism career when Fox’s Marathon of Hope arrived in Ottawa in the summer of 1980.
+“We did a story when he came to Ottawa – I think it made it to page A2 or A3, but it never made the front page,” remembers veteran Canadian journalist and award-winning MacLean’s Magazine writer Ken MacQueen, who was only 23 and had just started his journalism career at The Ottawa Citizen when Fox’s Marathon of Hope arrived in Ottawa in the summer of 1980.
 “He met the Prime Minister – Pierre Trudeau of course at the time – and (Trudeau) really didn’t know who he was.
 (Fox) was really unknown even then – he didn’t get a lot of traction in Quebec.”

-It was not until he arrived in Toronto that Fox’s story suddenly went national and his image was plastered on the front page of every newspaper in Canada.
+It was not until he arrived in Toronto that Fox’s story suddenly went national – his name and image plastered on the front page of every newspaper in Canada.

 “It was in Toronto that he really exploded, because The Toronto Star had a reporter named Leslie Scrivener who had been filing dispatches while Terry was on the road – she’d phone him up from time to time and that brought a lot of attention,” says MacQueen, whose own personal relationship with Terry and the entire Fox family began shortly after the caravan headed north from Toronto.